 - Assure that students develop knowledge of the humanistic, technical, and scientific aspects of juvenile delinquency and juvenile crime

 - Increase students’ knowledge concerning effective methods to intervene and prevent juvenile delinquency

 - Increase students’ skills in how to conduct research and evaluate programs related to juvenile delinquency

 - Expand students’ knowledge of programs and policies related to juvenile delinquency

-THE MSJJ Program requires the completion of 36 semester credit hours.
+The Online MSJJ Program requires the completion of 36 semester credit hours.
 Two options are available for students: thesis and non-thesis.
 Students opting for the thesis option must successfully complete 30 hours work in addition to 6 hours of thesis.
 The non-thesis option requires successful completion of 36 hours of course work and passing the comprehensive examinations.
-Students enrolled on a full-time basis completes the program in two years.
+Students can apply throughout the year.